 So how do you go about selecting oils for your Enneagram type?
 Well, after careful study of the personality types and narrowing down the attributes provided in The Road Back to You alongside The Enneagram Institute’s descriptions, I narrowed down the possible oils through considering two basic needs:

 - Growing In Strength: these recommended oils may help you move toward growth by enhancing those attributes.

 - When Under Stress: these recommended oils may help you minimize the impact of stress triggers.

-With the Reference Guide for Essential Oils app in hand alongside the Young Living website (if you’re not yet a member, click here to get started and allow me to be your guide), and The Complete Book of Essential Oils and Aromatherapy, by Valerie Ann Worwood, I selected twenty different oils and blends for supporting the emotional and physical health of each personality type.
+Using the Reference Guide for Essential Oils app alongside the Young Living website (if you’re not yet a member, click here to get started and allow me to be your guide) and The Complete Book of Essential Oils and Aromatherapy, by Valerie Ann Worwood, I selected twenty different oils and blends for supporting the emotional and physical health of each personality type.

 Since I am not an aromatherapist, I’m not providing suggestions for methods of application, such as diffusing, applying, and ingesting nor recommending any particular blend recipes.
 I am confident that you’ll be able to discern the best application for yourself using the excellent recommended resources.
 Only you know the sensitivity of your skin and sense smell along with any contra-indicators, such as medicines you’re taking or pregnancy.

 In addition to the Growing in Strength and When Under Stress oils, I also recommend six single oils and six blends for each type as a standard for building your wellness cabinet: